Startempire-Wire/Startempire-Wire-Network-Websockets/readme.txt

 Enterprise-grade WebSocket solution for WordPress with real-time communication features.

 == Description ==
-**Startempire Wire Network WebSockets** is a high-performance WebSocket implementation for WordPress that enables:
+**Startempire Wire Network WebSockets** is an server agnostic high-performance WebSocket implementation built on top of Socket.io for WordPress that enables:

 * Real-time bidirectional communication
-* Tiered access control based on membership levels
-* Seamless integration with Wirebot.chat services
+* Integration points for external services
-* Hybrid WebSocket/WebRTC architecture
+* Hybrid WebSocket/WebRTC & Socket.io architecture
 * Enterprise-grade security with JWT authentication
+* Comprehensive documentation & Admin dashboard
+* Agnostic architecture that can be used on any server or service
+* Built with performance, scalability, and ease of use in mind
+* Uses AsyncAPI to describe our WebSocket-based APIs (https://www.asyncapi.com/)

 == Installation ==
 1. Upload plugin files to `/wp-content/plugins/`